DannyGilligan/chocelegance-resubmission/README.md

 <br><br>
 It is an e-Commerce platform that allows an artisan chocolatier to sell hand crafted chocolates for customers with specific dietary requirements (such as Keto, Vegan and Gluten-Free requirements).
 The features include the ability to make purchases directly from the site, register a user profile, generating email notifications upon successful registration or successful purchases, security protocols preventing access to unauthorised views/pages and CRUD functionality for superusers.
 <br><br>
-The site was built using the Django framework, HTML 5, CSS 3, Javascript, Python, Heroku, Stripe and AWS.
+The site was built using the Django framework, HTML 5, CSS 3, Javascript, Bootstrap, Python, Heroku, Stripe and AWS.
 <br>
 <br>
 <br>